Sebirlinem/DecisionTournament/README.md

 # DecisionTournament
- Tournament style battle to make decisions for you
+ A tournament style battle to make decisions for you.